google-research-datasets/wit/README.md

 A few unique advantages of WIT:

--   The largest multimodal dataset (time of this writing) by the number of image-text examples.
+-   The largest multimodal dataset (publicly available at the time of this writing) by the number of image-text examples.
 -   A massively multilingual dataset (first of its kind) with coverage for over 100+ languages.